docker/docs/docker-cloud/migration/kube-primer.md

 Below is a simple Kubernetes manifest file containing a Deployment and a Service.

 - The Deployment lists everything about the app, including how many Pod replicas to deploy, and the spec of the Pods to be deployed.
-- The Service defines an external load-balancer that listens on port 80 and load-balances traffic across all ports with the "app=vote" label.
+- The Service defines an external load balancer that listens on port 80 and load-balances traffic across all ports with the "app=vote" label.

 Everything in Kubernetes is loosely connected with labels.
 The three blue boxes show the **[labels and label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/){: target="_blank" class="_"}** that connect the service to the Pods, and the Pods to the Deployment.